 Children in Year 1 are given books based on the sounds they know.

-From Year 2, children are allocated an Accelerated Reader book, which a based on an assessment their teacher has carried out.
-Teachers carry out regular AR Reading assessments every term.
+Once children have passed the Phonics Screener, children are allocated an Accelerated Reader book, which a based on an assessment their teacher has carried out.
+Teachers carry out regular AR Reading assessments every term to inform their assessments.

 You Can Read to Me or Free Reader Books